Tom Poland

-Tom Poland (born February 4, 1949 in Augusta, Georgia), as Thomas Mitchell Poland to John Mitchell Poland and Ruth Walker Poland.
-Known as a writer of things southern.
+Thomas Mitchell Poland (born February 4, 1949) is an American writer.
 He graduated from Lincoln High School in Lincolnton, Georgia.
 He earned a Bachelor of Arts in journalism and a master's degree in education from the University of Georgia.
 A frequent contributor to magazines, he has written approximately 1,200 features.

 His novel, Forbidden Island ...
 An Island Called Sapelo (ISBN 1425992021), deals with themes of hope and destruction: man's alteration of the Earth and man's efforts to stave off the inevitable loss of family.